StephenWhittington/rugby-world-xv/README.md

     * The project was then pushed using `git push heroku master` and scaled the app dynos using `heroku ps:scale web=1`.

-    * I then went to Heroku settings clicked on Config Vars and added my IP and PORT.
+    * I then went to Heroku settings clicked on Config Vars and added my `IP` and `PORT`.

-    * I then did the same with my **MONGO URI and SECRET KEY** which are linked and hidden with a '.env' file in my repository.
+    * I then did the same with my **MONGO URI and SECRET KEY** which are linked and hidden with a `.env` file in my repository.

 I can confirm that there are no differences from the deployed and the development version.